Mapping class group of a surface: Finite presentability

 It is possible to prove that all relations between the Dehn twists in a generating set for the mapping class group can be written as combinations of a finite number among them.
 This means that the mapping class group of a surface is a finitely presented group.

 One way to prove this theorem is to deduce it from the properties of the action of the mapping class group on the pants complex: the stabiliser of a vertex is seen to be finitely presented, and the action is cofinite.
 Since the complex is connected and simply connected it follows that the mapping class group must be finitely generated.
-There are other ways of getting finite presentations, but in practice the only one to yield explicit relations for all geni is that described in this paragraph with a slightly different complex instead of the curve complex, called the cut system complex.
+There are other ways of getting finite presentations, but in practice the only one to yield explicit relations for every genus is that described in this paragraph with a slightly different complex instead of the curve complex, called the cut system complex.

 An example of a relation between Dehn twists occurring in this presentation is the lantern relation.